 If the TOCONTAINER option is specified, conversion does not take place when the HTTP response is received.
 Instead, the media type of the HTTP response header determines whether the HTTP body is stored in a BIT or CHAR container.
-If the media type is:

-- a text media type, the body is stored in a CHAR container. - a non-text media type, the body is stored in a BIT container.
+If the media type is a text media type, the body is stored in a CHAR container.
+If the media type is a non-text media type, the body is stored in a BIT container.
 If the HTTP response does not contain media type information, the default of text media type is assumed.